souhazra/souhazra.github.io/content/post/hello-world/index.md

 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---
 {{< adsense >}}
-Welcome to Hugo theme Stack.
+Welcome to Souren's Dev blog.
 This is your first post.
 Edit or delete it, then start writing!

 For more information about this theme, check the documentation: https://stack.jimmycai.com/